Ee-Chee/Spiced-Academy-tabasco-curriculum/css_positioning/README.md

 There are several new ways that have big advantages over older techniques, most notably [flexbox](../flexbox) and [grid layouts](../layouts).
 We will consider these newer approaches later and stick to the older techniques for now.

 To examine these assorted old school techniques, lets use a layout resembling the header area of our [Sprint/Reichstag page](../wk1_html_css_lab) page in which we want to have two elements on a single line with one element on the left of the screen and the other on the right.
-Well replace the sprint logo with an orange box, the hamburger menu button with a pink box, and put a border around the header area (to make things standout more) as well as some padding inside it so the boxes don't touch the edges.
+We'll replace the sprint logo with an orange box, the hamburger menu button with a pink box, and put a border around the header area (to make things standout more) as well as some padding inside it so the boxes don't touch the edges.

 We'll start with the following css: